cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 } // main
 ```

+We recommend trying to compile this code.
+To do so, you will need to create proper package directories, add your
+class declaration, and any necessary imports to the top.
+Once everything is in place and you attempt to compile
-When you attempt to compile this example program, the compiler will emit
-a `cannot find symbol` error similar to the following:
+this example program, the compiler will emit a `cannot find symbol` error similar to the following:

 ```
 src/cs1302/scope/Example.java:22: error: cannot find symbol